stevemclaugh/digital-ethnography-demo/01_Wget/LiveJournal_Backup_with_Wget.md

 ➡️ Now turn off your wi-fi and try opening a downloaded page in your browser.
 Does it look different?

-Add a few more useful options to your Wget command:
+The `--continue` option will let Wget continue if the connection was previously interrupted.
+The `--wait=1` option will make Wget wait 1 second between downloads.

-	`wget --wait=1 --continue -i LiveJournal_URLs.txt`
+	wget --wait=1 --continue -i LiveJournal_URLs.txt

 Try the same commands with the list of URLs in the file `IG_Bot_URLs.txt` and see what happens.
 Can you find any useful information (such as follower count) in the HTML files you download?